 As a locum tenens provider, you travel to short-staffed healthcare facilities across the United States on temporary assignments to provide critical care to patients who need it the most.
 But, as a traveling provider, you are not a full-time employee of any one company or healthcare system—instead, you are considered an independent contractor, which comes with unique tax implications.
 If this is your first time dealing with taxes as a locum tenens provider, or if you’re a veteran who needs a refresher, we have you covered.
 We recently held a webinar on 2025 tax preparation for locum tenens providers with Andrew D. Schwartz, a certified public accountant (CPA) from Schwartz & Schwartz, P.C. that you can watch below:

-View the slides Andrew used during the webinar by clicking here.
+View the slides Andrew used during the webinar by clicking here, and our 2025 Guide to Taxes for Locum Tenens Providers here.

 We’re also answering some of the most frequently asked questions about taxes for independent contractors—read on to learn more!